-Use of Assessment Results: All student learning outcomes are reviewed by the Vice President for Poplarville Campus and Hancock Center, Vice President of General Education and Technology, the Vice President for Forrest County Operations, the Vice President for Community and Economic Development, and the Planning and Effectiveness Committee.
+Use of Assessment Results: The systematic collection, examination, and interpretation of qualitative and quantitative data about student learning and the use of that information to document and improve student learning will continue on the programmatic and instructional levels.
+All student learning outcomes are reviewed by the Senior Vice President for College Operations, the Senior Vice President for Instruction/Provost, the Vice President for Planning and Institutional Research, the Vice President for Forrest County Center, Allied Health, and Nursing Programs, the Vice President for Poplarville Campus and Student Services, and the Planning and Effectiveness Committee.
 Revisions can be made at each stage of review.

-• Assessment Results 2018-2019: General Education, Career, and Technical Student Learning Outcomes are assessed using the subject specific charts that are provided by the various departments.
-Student learning outcomes have been developed from each area and can be found in the 2018-19 Institutional Planning and Effectiveness Fall Document and the end of year Strategic Planning documents.
+Assessment Results 2020-2021: One hundred percent of approved student learning outcomes have been assessed.
+Student Learning Outcomes are statements that specify what students will know, be able to do, or be able to demonstrate when they have completed or participated in a program/activity/course/project.
+General Education, Career, and Technical Student Learning Outcomes are assessed using the subject-specific charts, provided by various departments.
+Student learning outcomes have been developed from each area and can be found in the 2020-21 Institutional Planning and Effectiveness Fall Document and the end-of-year Strategic Planning Documents.